AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                         "exited":"Entity is exiting the segment.",
                         "realized":"Entity is entering the segment."
                      },
-                     "description":"Is the segment participation realized as part of the current request.", "meta:xdmType":"string",
+                     "description":"Is the audience participation realized as part of the current request.", "meta:xdmType":"string",
                      "meta:xdmField":"xdm:status"
                   },